-With so many stories and so many people in need, one of GoFundMe’s top priorities is to make sure funds raised on our platform are safely delivered to the intended beneficiary of each campaign.
+With so many stories and so many people in need, one of GoFundMe’s top priorities is to make sure funds raised on our platform are safely delivered to the intended beneficiary of each fundraiser.

 - Are you in contact with the individual/individuals you are raising funds for?

 - Are you in contact with the family of the individual/individuals you are raising funds for?